 South West Michigan

-From performing arts to visual arts, Michigan’s Coldwater Country is home to a variety of ways to experience the arts.
-Located along the historic US-12 Heritage Trail, one of the area’s most well-rounded art destinations, Tibbits Opera House.
-Beyond the exquisite façade is an intimate 500 seat theatre, with excellent acoustics, where professional theatre, concerts, community events, and children’s theatre takes place year-round.
-Tibbits Opera House is also home to a permanent Henry Clay Lewis art collection that is prominently displayed throughout the theatre, and the home to the local arts organization, Arts Alive, responsible for exhibits displayed in the art gallery, downtown art walks, the Art of Holiday Food, Drink & Décor event, and many other community art projects.
-Along with the permanent collection, the downstairs of Tibbits features a rotating themed art gallery where now thru the end of the year visitors can view ‘Seasons of Love’ an Arts Alive exhibit featuring bold floral displays to icy sculptures.
+From performing arts to visual arts, even architectural art, Coldwater Country is home to a variety of ways to experience the arts.
+One of the area’s most well-rounded art destinations is the Tibbits Opera House.
+Beyond the exquisite façade is an intimate 500-seat theatre with excellent acoustics, where professional theatre, concerts, community events, and children’s theatre takes place year-round.
+Tibbits Opera House is also home to a permanent Henry Clay Lewis art collection that is prominently displayed throughout the theatre and the home to the local arts organization, Arts Alive, responsible for exhibits displayed in the art gallery, downtown art walks, the Art of Holiday Food, Drink & Décor event, and many other community art projects.

-The Barn Theatre in Augusta is one of the nation’s oldest professional equity resident summer-stock theatres, as well as a longtime Michigan entertainment destination.
-Check their website for more information on their 2022 – 2023 season and events.
+The Barn Theatre in Augusta is one of the nation’s oldest professional equity resident summer-stock theaters, as well as a longtime Michigan entertainment destination.
+Check their website for more information on their 2023 – 2024 season and events.

 Central West Michigan